 Turning from circuit practices in audio to future possible developments, let us look at the grounded-grid amplifier which is familiar to designers who work at very high frequencies where it is used for the final stages of transmitters in the kilowatt class and in some wideband low-noise-level amplifiers.
+The audio designers ig.
+1208.
+Circuit of the basic filter used 1 the QUAD unit.

-The audio designers have ignored its potentialities, both in America, where they call it grounded grid, and in Britain, where they call it the inverted amplifier.
+have ignored its potentialities, both in America, where they call it grounded grid, and in Britain, where they call it the inverted amplifier.
 A while ago we began to wonder about using groundedgrid stages in audio amplifiers.
 Setting their assistant to work, the authors settled down and